 For any queries related to this scholarship programme, please contact the AAI directly:

-Read the AAI FAQ’s before submitting any queries
+Read the AAI FAQs (at the bottom of the page) before submitting any queries.

 NSFAS National Student Financial Aid Schemes

 NSFAS, or National Student Financial Aid Scheme, was established according to the National Student Financial Aid Scheme Act of 1999 and incorporated the Tertiary Education Fund of South Africa (TEFSA), which stopped operating in 2000.